Soro82/horse-riding/README.md

 * When testing the website using Wave, there were two errors on the Home page.
 I added an aria label to the input and the label for the toggle menu and it fixed the problem.
 * When testing using Responsive Website Design Tester, the text area in the feedback form would push outside the form border on screens larger than 1200px.
 I removed the code to adjust the margins for the feedback form in the media query for min 1200px and it fixed the problem.
+* I reduced the font size of the Hacking paragraph by one pixel to align the Hacking and Dressage images vertically on larger screen sizes.

 ##### Unfixed Bugs